 “Choose Boring Technology” mcfunley.com — “Let’s say every company gets about three innovation tokens.”
 Starting from this premise, a veteran of Etsy’s early startup years explores the risks of building new projects on new and unfamiliar technologies.
 Even my personal projects are often improved if I remember this article and weigh the benefits of novelty versus the benefits of boring!

 “The Tau Manifesto” tauday.com — This delightful essay explores a facet of modern math notation for which tradition has stranded us with a sub-optimal solution: the use of 𝜋 for the irrational circumference of a circle instead of the far more natural 𝜏 = 2𝜋.
-It’s a masterwork in how to evaluate rival notations when seeking clarity, economy, and deep meaning.
+It’s a masterwork in how to evaluate rival notations when seeking clarity, economy, and meaning.

 “A Whirlwind Tutorial on Creating Really Teensy ELF Executables for Linux” muppetlabs.com — A delight!
 Starting with the question of why even the smallest C program compiles to a Linux file nearly 4k bytes long, this deep dive into the ELF executable format is at first admirably clever, then startlingly clever, and finally fiendishly clever in its quest to create the smallest viable Linux executable.
 Several useful tools are introduced along the way.